tinygrad/tinygrad/README.md

 ### GPU Support?!

 tinygrad supports GPUs through PyOpenCL.
-Not all ops are supported yet.
+Not all ops are supported yet on the backward pass.

 ```python
 from tinygrad.tensor import Tensor